Sekaii22/bash-scripts/network-scanner/README.md

 # network-scanner
 The program uses Nmap to scan a subnet for any online hosts and then performs port scan on them.
 Results are then parsed and organized into a clean, user-friendly table format for easier consumption.
 Current scan results will be compared with the previous to detect any new devices in the network.
-The script will also get the user's network information like their local IP, subnet mask and the CIDR notation.
+The script will also get the user's network information like their local IP address, subnet mask and the CIDR notation.
+Options for further scanning are also available.

 This script is solely for getting a quick overview of a network.